thanhtantran/Conversion-Tool-YOLO-NAS-to-RKNN/README.md

   - w Weight Model (onnx format)
   - n Number Classes (COCO = 80 Classes)
   - s Input Size (320x320)
-  - q Quantize (True of False) If True, It's used dataset from datasets floder.
+  - q Quantize (True of False) If True, It's used dataset from datasets folder.

 ** If You used custom model on frigate.
 You need modify frigate file.